perCoo/Cooper-G-Portfolio/Resume.md

 Skills
 I can make balloon animals
-Animals I can make - Snakesand worms
+Animals I can make - Snakes and worms